When it comes to credit, APR is really important. From what it stands for to how it works, we’ve explained everything you need to know.

 To get your hands on the best APR deals, you’ll need to have a decent credit score and a good track record of borrowing.
 It can take time to get there, but following these steps should help:

-Use a credit builder card and pay off your balance in full every month
+Use a credit builder card and pay off your balance in full, on time, every month

-Always make all of your existing payments, like utilities and council tax, on time
+Always make all of your essential living expenses , like utilities and council tax, on time